 HSTW School Improvement Design

-More than 30 years of research in real school environments has proven the efficacy of the six design principles governing HSTW and SREB’s related school improvement frameworks — Making Middle Grades Work, Technology Centers That Work, Advanced Career STEM Pathway Academies and the Senior-Year Redesign.
+More than 30 years of research in real school environments has proven the efficacy of the six design principles governing the Making Schools Work school improvement process and SREB’s three related school improvement designs — High Schools That Work, Making Middle Grades Work and Technology Centers That Work.

 1: Prepare all students for college, careers or both.

 All students in all courses receive challenging assignments that align with grade-level readiness standards.
 Teachers use rich, literacy-based assignments and project-based instruction to challenge students.

 2: Redefine how time is used to connect academic, career pathway and workplace learning.

 Academic and career pathway teachers have time to co-plan instruction

 and assignments that strengthen students’ literacy and math skills and engage them in deeper learning.

 3: Provide extended time and support for middle grades and high school students to achieve college and career readiness.

 Accelerated learning strategies and multiple tiers of instruction help struggling students master the academic, technical, cognitive and personal skills needed to succeed in postsecondary education and the workplace.